MicrosoftDocs/azure-docs/articles/mysql/connect-cpp.md

 ms.date: 07/10/2017
 ---

-# Azure Database for MySQL: Use .NET (C#) to connect and query data
+# Azure Database for MySQL: Use C++ Connector to connect and query data
 This quickstart demonstrates how to connect to an Azure Database for MySQL using a C# application.
 It shows how to use SQL statements to query, insert, update, and delete data in the database.
 The steps in this article assume that you are familiar with developing using C#, and that you are new to working with Azure Database for MySQL.

 ## Prerequisites